PC News - November 2016

 The data analysis also suggests that Indigenous students at some schools perform considerably better than expected, given the available data on their characteristics and those of their schools.

-High-achieving schools such as these should be systematically and publically evaluated to shed light, in a cost effective way, on what works best to lift the achievement of Indigenous students.
+High-achieving schools such as these should be systematically and publicly evaluated to shed light, in a cost effective way, on what works best to lift the achievement of Indigenous students.
 The Commission found that such systematic and public evaluations are currently few and far between.

 Indigenous Primary School Achievement